Some links in this article are affiliate links, which means I earn from qualifying purchases.

 For example, if you wear a belt so tight that you can barely breathe, there would definitely be some diminishing returns on implementing the effective bracing technique.

 Broadly speaking, however, a tighter belt will allow you to feel more secure under the heavier weight.
-I discuss the tightness of belts more in my article comparing the 10mm vs 13mm belt.
+I discuss the tightness of belts more in my article comparing the 10mm vs 13mm belt and 3 or 4-inch belt.

 3. Do You Need To Adjust The Size of The Belt?